 “The advanced electronics and hundreds of feet of wiring in modern vehicles would be destroyed which would result in the vehicle being totaled in almost all cases,” says Scott Congiusti, vice president and field claim executive at Marsh McLennan Private Client Services, based in New York, NY.

-However, there are situations where comprehensive would not cover the damages.
+There are situations where comprehensive would not cover the damages.

-Michael Barry, vice president of the Insurance Information Institute, says that “if your insurer determined the original purpose of driving onto the ice was to have the car intentionally totaled, it would likely cite fraud and not pay the claim.”
+Michael Barry, vice president of the Insurance Information Institute, says “if your insurer determined the original purpose of driving onto the ice was to have the car intentionally totaled, it would likely cite fraud and not pay the claim.”

 If you were out on the ice for a race, you could also be out of luck.
 Barry says that “most auto insurers have exclusions in their policies indicating they will not pay out for damages arising out of a race.”